Anxiety Counselling SG

 Panic disorder includes recurrent and unpredictable panic attacks – which is an episode of fear or worry that intensifies within just a few minutes.

 The symptoms can vary depending on individual experience.
-For example, some may have heavy breathing while others may have more physical symptoms such as muscle pain or prickling sensation in the skin.
+For example, some may have heavy breathing while others may have more physical symptoms such as muscle pain or soreness.

 Due to the constant preoccupation – affected people may start to avoid places or situations that trigger anxiety.